 UHMC records in a Daily Crime Log all alleged criminal incidents, including non-Clery Act crimes that have been reported to the security department within the last 60 days.
 Crimes are recorded by the date they are reported and include the following information: nature of the crime, date, time and general location of occurrence, and disposition of complaint, if known.
 This log is prepared and maintained by the Security Chief or his designee, and is kept at the Campus Security Office.
-The public can request to view the Daily Crime Log in person at the Campus Security Office, or online at:
+The public can request to view the log in person at the Campus Security Office or view the Daily Crime Log online.